rodocite/character-histogram/README.md

 #Simple histogram

-I learned recently that histograms can be used to store and evaluate information to solve algorithms.
+I learned how to use histograms to store and evaluate information to solve algorithms recently.
 This small project uses the Raphael (vector graphics library) and the gRaphael (charting library) to draw a histogram of character counts based on user input via web page prompt.